wagoodman/bridgy/README.md

 # optionally support remote mounts
 sudo apt install sshfs

+# put this into your ~/.bashrc (pip install --user does not put bins in the 'right' spot for everyone: https://github.com/pypa/pip/issues/3813)
+export PATH=${HOME}/.local/bin:$PATH
 ```
 **Note:** you may still need to add bridgy to your path!